 Contract the naval region of the stomach towards the spine and release it.
 Similarly, repeat the process one hundred times.
-This is Agnisarkriya or fire process.
+This is Agnisarkriya or Fire Process.

-It burns all impurities and improves the digestive fire.
+It burns all impurities and improves digestive fire.
 Moreover, it is a rare and secret process usually a Yogi obtains from his Guru.
 It is the only process that gives a luminous body.

 It is the most advanced process of cleaning.
 Only adept Yogis of ancient India knew how to practice it.
 I just reproduce the account of Gheranda Samhita for informative purposes.